 For severe cases, electroconvulsive therapy (ECT) may be used.
 ECT is a procedure in which electrical currents are passed through the brain.
 According to the National Alliance on Mental Illness, ECT is used most often to treat depression and psychotic depression that hasn’t otherwise responded to medications.

 Prolonged or chronic depression can have a devastating impact on your emotional and physical health.
 Untreated, it may put your life at risk.
 Mental Health America reports that 30 to 70 percent of those who have died by suicide have depression or bipolar disorder.
 Other complications of depression can lead to:

 - headaches and other chronic aches and pains

 - social isolation

-- overweight or obesity due to eating disorders, raising the risk of heart disease and type 2 diabetes
+- excess weight or obesity due to eating disorders, raising the risk for heart disease and type 2 diabetes

 - attempted suicide or suicide

 Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.